MicrosoftDocs/cpp-docs/docs/cpp/casting.md

 ---
-description: "Learn more about: Casting in C++"
 title: "Casting"
-ms.date: 6/11/2024
+description: "Learn more about: Casting in C++" ms.date: 6/11/2024
 helpviewer_keywords: ["casting [C++]", "coercion [C++]", "virtual functions [C++], in derived classes [C++]", "static cast operator", "dynamic cast operator", "polymorphic classes [C++]", "classes [C++], polymorphism"] ai.
 ---
 # Casting

 The C++ language provides that if a class is derived from a base class containing virtual functions, a pointer to that base class type can be used to call virtual functions in the derived class object.
-A class containing virtual functions is sometimes called a "polymorphic class".
+A class containing virtual functions is sometimes called a "polymorphic class."

 ![Diagram of a class hierarchy where C derives from B, which derives from A.](../cpp/media/vc38zz1.gif "Class hierarchy")<br/>
 Class hierarchy